EBolle/Data-Modeling-with-Postgres/README.md

 ### Contact

-In case on suggestions or remarks please contact the Data Engineering department.
+In case of suggestions or remarks please contact the Data Engineering department.